oroinc/documentation/user/concept-guides/catalog-promotions/product-management/index.rst

 The products that appear on the home page of the OroCommerce storefront are customized through the configuration settings of:

 * A :ref:`master catalog <user-guide--master-catalog>` or a :ref:`web catalog <user-guide--web-catalog>` that organize all existing products in your store by categories.
-* A :ref:`featured products segment <products--featured-products>` that displays the selected products on the crowded paths of you website.
+* A :ref:`featured products segment <concept-guides--product-management--featured-products>` that displays the selected products on the crowded paths of you website.
-* A :ref:`new arrivals segment <sys--commerce--product--new-arrivals-block-global>` that showcases a few new products of your store that you want to promote.
+* A :ref:`new arrivals segment <concept-guides--product-management--new-arrivals-products>` that showcases a few new products of your store that you want to promote.
 * A :ref:`new product icon <sys--commerce--product--new-arrivals>` that highlights the products as new.
 * A :ref:`product image watermark <configuration--guide--commerce--configuration--product-images>` that can be added on top of the images for the selected products.